department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/service-connected.md

 <div class="row" markdown="0">
 <div class="small-12 columns usa-content" markdown="1">

-Do you have a disability caused by an illnesss or injury that happened—or got worse—while you were actively serving in the military?
-If yes, you may be able to get VA support (called disability compensation or benefits)—no matter when or where you served.
+Do you have a disability caused by an illness or injury that happened—or got worse—while you were actively serving in the military?
+If yes, you may be able to get disability compensation or benefits—no matter when or where you served.

-###Can I get compensation?
+###Can I get disability benefits from VA?

-Yes, if all of the following are true:

-- You have a current physical or mental disability (damage to your body or mind that makes you less able—or totally unable—to do everyday tasks, including meaningful work)
+You may be able to get disability benefits if you have a current physical or mental disability and:
-- You were injured or sick while actively serving in the military—and your injury or illness caused your disability or made a disability you already had worse
+- You got injured or sick while actively serving in the military—and your injury or illness caused your disability or made a disability you already had worse, **and**
 - You can link your current disability to an injury or illness that happened while you were actively serving in the military

 <div class="call-out" markdown="1">

-###What types of health problems may qualify me for disability benefits?
+###What illnesses and injuries (also called conditions) are covered by these benefits?

-You may be able to get benefits for health problems linked to military service, including:
+You may be able to get benefits for conditions believed to be caused by military service, including:

 - Chronic (long-lasting) back pain
 - Severe hearing loss